yellows8/3dshax/README.md

 * "DISABLE_NETDEBUG=1" Disable the loop in the arm11kernel debug exception handler(when procstarthook/arm11kernel_debug are enabled) which waits for a signal(terminate process / continue) from ctrserver.
 * "DISABLE_GETEXHDRHOOK=1" Disables the arm9 get-exheader hook.
 This option must be used when DISABLE_ARM11KERNEL_DEBUG/DISABLE_ARM11KERNEL_PROCSTARTHOOK is set, otherwise when doing a firm-launch the system will eventually trigger a fatal-error when dlp-module fails to get service-handles.
 * "ENABLE_LOADA9_x01FFB800=1" This enables arm9 code which loads the SD file @ "/x01ffb800.bin" to arm9-mem 0x01ffb800.
 This should only be used when NAND-redir is enabled, and when the SD nandimage is originally from another 3ds, converted for usage on another 3ds.
+* "ENABLE_ARM11PROCLIST_OVERRIDE=1" This enables overriding the exheader and/or the loaded code binary at process-start, for any process(see 3dshax_arm9.c).
 * "ENABLE_GAMECARD=1" Enables 3ds gamecard reading code(including ctrcard cmd 0xc6 code).
 * "DISABLE_FSACCESSINFO_OVERWRITE=1" Disable exheader FS accessinfo overwrite with all 0xFF for the arm11code-load process.
 * "DISABLE_A9THREAD=1" Disables creation of the arm9 thread.